Mining & Quarrying Industries

-Within the mining sector it is common to monitor conveyors that are running under 60Hz.
-In these situations a higher sensitivity sensor, for example, 500 mV/g (HS-100 Series) can improve the signal to noise ratio and increase the capability of conducting a full data analysis.
-If 4-20mA vibration sensors (HS-420 Series) are installed with the signal being interfaced with a PLC (programmable logic controller) or similar system, Hansford Sensors would recommend a 0-25 mm/s RMS velocity sensor (HS-420 Series).
+Our product range includes industrial accelerometers certified to the latest ATEX (IECEx) standards (Group I Mining).
+In addition, we offer products developed to operate with conveyors and other equiopment that is running at under 60Hz.
+In these situations a higher sensitivity sensor, for example, our 500 mV/g (HS-100 Series) can improve the signal to noise ratio and increase the capability of conducting a full data analysis.
+If 4-20mA vibration sensors (HS-420 Series) are installed with the signal being interfaced to a PLC (programmable logic controller) or similar system, we recommend our 0-25 mm/s RMS velocity sensor (HS-420 Series).
 This is a great method for monitoring ‘out of balance’ on fans.
 A 0-2g RMS acceleration 4-20 mA sensor (HS-422 Series) is good for providing protection on conveyors in between routine surveys.

-Whether the sensors are to be installed on a crusher, screen, conveyor pulley or drive, Hansford Sensors would recommend a side-entry/low profile model.
+Whether the sensors are to be installed on a crusher, screen, conveyor pulley or drive, we recommend a side-entry/low profile model.
 If conditions permit, top-entry can be used, but the location of the sensors may need to be reviewed to ensure debris (for example, coal falling from a conveyor) cannot damage the sensor.
-Some mining environments are suitable for installing top-entry sensors, for example a pump room.
-In these areas Hansford Sensors would advise using top-entry unit for a more cost effective solution.
+Our top-entry sensors can provide a cost-effective option in some applications, for example in pump rooms.

-Mining is one of the harshest environments where sensors are installed so Hansford Sensors would recommend using armoured/braided cable as it has less chance of potential damage.
+Mining is one of the harshest environments where sensors are installed so we recommend using armoured/braided cable as it has less chance of potential damage.

-Hansford Sensors advise using 2 Pin MS connector sensors with separate IP66 2 Pin MS cable assemblies so if an urgent shutdown is needed, it is much easier and quicker to remove rather than dismount the whole sensor.
+We also advise using 2 Pin MS connector sensors with separate IP66 2 Pin MS cable assemblies so if an urgent shutdown is needed, it is much easier and quicker to remove rather than dismount the complete sensor.
 In installations where there is a strong possibility of the cables being damaged, this method would require replacement of only the cable assembly rather than the sensor.
-This has to be weighed up with the initial cost advantage integral cable units have over units where a separate cable assembly needs to be purchased.
-The minimum IP rating for mining should be IP65 and for where assets are submersed, IP68 units should be used.
+This has to be weighed up against the initial cost advantage that integral cable units have over units where a separate cable assembly needs to be purchased.
+The minimum IP rating for mining and quarrying applications should be IP65; for areas where sensors are submersed, IP68 units should be used.

-Regardless of whether the application is an online or offline project, there are a family of stainless steel enclosures available for connecting the accelerometer cables.
-For offline, a local switch or connection box (HS-SE/CE) is recommended providing the facility for the data collector to be connected.
+For both online and offline applicatons we offer a full range of stainless steel enclosures, for connecting the accelerometer cables.
+For offline, a local switch or connection box (HS-SE/CE) is recommended, providing the facility for the data collector to be connected.
 If the application is for an online system, local stainless steel enclosures are available.
-With the experience that Hansford Sensors has in the market, there are also some custom-built products that have been designed for the harsh conditions.
-These include special enclosures with fabricated roofs to provide protection.
+We also offer custom-built products that have been designed for harsh conditions, and include special enclosures with fabricated roofs to provide additional protection.

 HS-500 Series for maximum control of conveyors and screens

-A comprehensive family of vibration modules (HS-500 Series) has been customised to suit applications in coal handing and quarry areas where vibration conveyors/screens are needed to be controlled.
+Our comprehensive family of vibration modules (HS-500 Series) has been customised to suit applications in mining and quarrying areas where vibration conveyors/screens need to be controlled.

-To get the best results the sensor should be mounted as close to the bearing as possible, in a stiff area of the housing (for example, not on motor covers).
-It is also important to ensure mounting options are suitable for the environment and installation techniques to guarantee the best readings are obtained.
-Loose mounting or bad surface preparation will give rise to resonance or loss of high frequency data.
+To get the best results each sensor should be mounted as close to the components - typically a bearing - as possible, in a rigid area of the housing (for example, not on motor covers).
+It is also important to ensure mounting options are suitable for the environment and that installation techniques to guarantee the best readings are followed.
+Loose mounting or poor surface preparation will give rise to resonance or loss of high frequency data.
 The use of magnetic mounts or spikes may reduce the high frequency signals, but this is unlikely to cause a significant problem when trending data.
-The cable should be clamped to the body of the sensor with a cable tie to prevent strain and excessive movement of the cable as both these could produce false signals.
-The cable should also be fixed at suitable intervals to cable trays or other suitable supports.
+Cables should be clamped to the body of each sensor with a cable tie to prevent strain and excessive movement of the cable to avoid false signals.
+Cables should also be fixed at suitable intervals to cable trays or other suitable supports.